 - Public history and visual representations of the past

-- Forthcoming, Gender, Authority and Space in Anglo-Norman England (Woodbridge: Boydell, 2019)
+- Forthcoming, Authority, Space and Gender in the Norman Conquest Era (Woodbridge: Boydell, 2019)

 - Medieval Hostageship c.
 700 - c.1500: Hostage, Captive, Prisoner of War, Guarantee, Peacemaker, eds M. Bennett and K. Weikert (London: Routledge, 2017)